 A respectable effort spotlighting the worst aspects

 Nomadland is a respectable effort at telling the stories of a small segment of America’s full-time RVers and workampers.
-Unfortunately it uses every opportunity to highlight the worst aspects of the lifestyle and paint it with the same brush.
+Unfortunately, it uses every opportunity to highlight the worst aspects of the lifestyle and paint it with the same brush.
 Anyone thinking about workamping will appreciate the book’s honesty but should also maintain a healthy dose of skepticism while reading it.
 You can find it on Amazon here.